mvkvc/monorepo/research/emigrate/README.md

 # emigrate

+Migrate RAG vectors in PGVector to a new embedding space.

 ## Background

 You have an application which has a large amount of embedding vectors.
 There is a new model available or you want to fine-tune a custom model in order to get better performance.
 However it is expensive to re-embed all of your historical data.